Death and state funeral of Winston Churchill: Delegations

 The chief members of the delegation were initially Warren, Secretary of State Dean Rusk, and Bruce.
 However, while in London, Rusk became ill and so did not attend, resulting in Hand becoming a chief representative.

 Prominent absences

 Irish President Éamon de Valera was not invited, being an outspoken antagonist of Churchill, particularly for the latter's involvement in the partition of Ireland.
 Upon hearing of the death, he praised Churchill as "a great Englishman", while adding that he had also been "a dangerous adversary" for Ireland.
-He had stirred a controversy as he signed Adolf Hitler's condolence book on 2 May 1945 at the German Embassy in Dublin two days after Hitler's death.

 US President Lyndon Johnson did not attend upon the advice of his doctors after hospitalisation for influenza.
 However, his decision not to send Vice President Hubert Humphrey for no particular reason provoked sharp criticism in newspapers in the US, Britain, and elsewhere abroad.
 The White House press corps repeatedly questioned Press Secretary George Reedy for an explanation of the absence.
-Johnson said during a press conference that not sending Humphrey was a "mistake".
+Johnson later said during a press conference that not sending Humphrey was a "mistake".